 The Tx NSTS subfield to the maximum NSTS that the STA will use for an HE TB PPDU sent in response to a Trigger frame or frame carrying a TRS Control subfield.

-The Channel Width subfield to the maximum operating channel width that the STA will use for an HE TB PPDU sent in response to a Trigger frame or frame carrying a TRS Control subfield.
+The Channel Width subfield to the maximum operating channel width that the STA will use for an HE TB PPDU sent in response to a Trigger frame that is not an MU-RTS Trigger frame or frame carrying a TRS Control subfield.

-.
+The Channel Width subfield to the maximum operating channel width that the STA will use for an non-HT (duplicate) PPDU sent in response to a MU-RTS Trigger frame. (#24292)

 (…existing texts…)